 When asked about career advice, I always recommend people just follow the money.
 New York City has all the financial firms.
 San Francisco has all the tech, internet, and venture capital money.
 While Washington DC and the surrounding suburbs have all of our tax money to spend on massive government contracts!

 The biggest push back I get for my “follow the money” advice is that such places are just so damn expensive.
-It is absurd that the median rent in San Francisco is now around $4,000 a month.
-But the only reason why rent is $4,000 a month is because incomes are high enough to afford such levels!
-If there weren’t, rent would fall.
+It is absurd that the median rent in San Francisco is still around $4,300 a month in 2020.
+But the only reason why rent is $4,300 a month is because incomes are high enough to afford such levels!
+If there weren’t, rent would be cheaper.

 One reader comments,